+Capacity planning

-• Capacity planning: For systems that don't scale automatically, we've matured a capacity planning function to routinely look at key usage and capacity statistics and adjust accordingly.
+For systems that don't scale automatically, we've matured a capacity planning function to routinely look at key usage and capacity statistics and adjust accordingly.
 To ensure consistency across cells and allow for comparability when load testing, cells are shaped into one of a small number of predefined sizes.
-By making this a first-class function, we reduce costs by filling our unused capacity intelligently and free up engineers from potential last-minute one-offs.
+By making this a first-class function, we reduce our footprint by consuming our unused capacity intelligently and free up engineers from potential last-minute one-offs.